fumin/ntm/README.md

 ### Copy
 #### Train
 To start training, run `go run copytask/train/main.go` which not only commences training but also starts a web server that would be convenient to track progress.
-To print debug information about the training process, run `curl http://localhost:8088/PrintDebug`.
+To print debug information about the training process, run `curl http://localhost:8082/PrintDebug`.
+Run it twice to close debug info.
-To track the cross-entropy loss during the training process, run `curl http://localhost:8088/Loss`.
+To track the cross-entropy loss during the training process, run `curl http://localhost:8082/Loss`.
-To save the trained weights to disk, run `curl http://localhost:8088/Weights > weights`.
+To save the trained weights to disk, run `curl http://localhost:8082/Weights > weights`.
 #### Testing
 To test the saved weights in the previous training step, run `go run copytask/test/main.go -weightsFile=weights`.
 Alternatively, you can also specify one of the successfully trained weights in the copytask/test folder such as the file `copytask/test/seed2_19000`.
 Upon running the above command, a web server would be started which can be accessed at http://localhost:9000/.